RelevantResearch/penelopeanthias/_pages/public-engagement.md

 ### Maria Galindo Interview

-In 2023, Maria Galindo, a leading Bolivian radical feminist, shared her thoughts on resistance and social movements in an interview.
+In 2023, Maria Galindo, a leading Bolivian radical feminist, and Penelope Anthias, engaged in a thought-provoking conversation about resistance and social movements.
 You can watch the full video below:

 <div class="fb-video-wrapper">